dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Add annotation editing capability to the desktop map[2:24PM]
 - drawBoxInCompass needs to be modified
 - The box indicator calculation is incorrect [8:53PM]
+- desktop compass box in emiOS mode
+- Test authoring tool (manually add locations)

 *ToDo
 - Snapshot loading is too slow on iOS
-- Test authoring tool (manually add locations)
 - Implement a StudyLog structure
 - Design and implement package exchange (right now a dictionary is sent)
 - map zoom in/out, pan around
-- desktop compass box in emiOS mode

 - Automatically calculate MapRect for the study

 - Communication module (Design what information needs to be passed around)
 * iOSViewController+Client
 * MyWebSocket
 * DesktopViewController+Server

+- Lation square generation
+- Compass needs to be updated in real time when it is moved

 *Working
 - Display visualization and configure display type correctly